Evil Geniuses: Counter-Strike

-Current roster
+On January 12, 2024, Evil Geniuses announced that they were leaving Counter-Strike.

 League of Legends

-In September 2019, Evil Geniuses announced it would be reentering League of Legends by filling in the League of Legends Championship Series (LCS) slot left open following the departure of Echo Fox.
+In September 2019, Evil Geniuses announced it would be reentering League of Legends by buying out the League of Legends Championship Series (LCS) slot left open following the departure of Echo Fox.

 During November, Evil Geniuses announced the signing of Dennis "Svenskeren" Johnsen, Tristan "Zeyzal" Stidam and Colin "Kumo" Zhao of Cloud9, Bae "Bang" Jun-sik of 100 Thieves, Daniele "Jiizuke" di Mauro of Team Vitality and Heo "Irean" Yeong-chol of Counter Logic Gaming as the Head Coach.
 They ended the Spring Split in 3rd place, losing to FlyQuest in the playoffs with a final score of 1–3.

 In the 2022 spring split, the team placed fourth in the regular season with a .500 record of 9–9, and played against the first seed Team Liquid in the first round of playoffs, falling 3–2.
 The team then went on to complete a lower bracket run all the way to the Grand Finals, including a decisive 3–0 win against Team Liquid.
 In the Grand Finals, Evil Geniuses beat 100 Thieves 3–0 to win their first LCS Championship as an organization.
 They went on to finish 3–4th at the 2022 Mid-Season Invitational, losing 3–0 against eventual champions Royal Never Give Up.
 Keeping the same roster for the summer split, Evil Geniuses finished 3rd following a 3–2 loss against 100 Thieves.

 Following the 2022 World Championship, where the team placed finished 11th–14th with a 1/5 group stage record, Evil Geniuses released their coaches Peter Dun, Artemis, Rigby, Artemis, and academy head coach ZzLegendary.
 It was later announced that Impact also left the team.